Azure/azure-powershell/documentation/Using-Azure-TestFramework.md

 #### Create New Service Principal

-Using a Service Principal is the preferred option for recording test because it works with both .NET Framework and .NET Core.
+Using a Service Principal is the preferred option for recording tests because it works with both .NET Framework and .NET Core.
 In order to create a new Service Principal run this command with a unused ServicePrincipal display name:

 ```powershell
 New-TestCredential -ServicePrincipalDisplayName "ScenarioTestCredentials" -ServicePrincipalSecret `